bjhamltn/QPdf-Reader/Readme.md

 PDF image rendereing is handled using mupdf. https://github.com/ArtifexSoftware/mupdf

-This project required QT 5.12 or later installed.
+This project was complied using QT 5.13.
-The project includes the Windows 10 x86/x64 complied version of the MUPDF lib.
+The project includes Windows 10 x86/x64 complied versions of the MUPDF-1.16.1 lib.